For a guy like me, a recent visit to Northern Illinois Food Bank’s base of operations in Geneva was a humbling and inspiring experience.

 Aagesen pointed out a room in the big Geneva warehouse that was recently converted into a bulk meat processing room.
-The purpose is that a good many corporate donations include whole chickens and large pieces of meat.
+The purpose is that a good many corporate donations include whole chickens and large cuts of meat.

-With this special room, Northern Illinois Food Bank will be able to accept more of these donations, and portion and repack them into smaller, more manageable quantities for food pantries and families alike, she said.
+With this special room, Northern Illinois Food Bank will be able to accept more of these donations, then portion and repack them into smaller, more manageable quantities for food pantries and families alike, she said.

 The Food Bank even has its own label for some of the canned goods it distributes.
 Aagesen explained it goes on cans that businesses have donated where the original labels may have been damaged or put on incorrectly.